-Another of Pete’s recent composition projects is Clock Works, a suite of four movements each lasting exactly 10 minutes, for 10-piece improvising ensemble Off the Cuff.
+Clock Works is a suite of four movements each lasting exactly 10 minutes, for 10-piece improvising ensemble Off the Cuff.
 The process of musical events in the piece is controlled by a clock and while certain harmonies and rhythmic events are specified in the score, the musicians are given wide latitude in their interpretation and lots of space for improvisation.
 Clock Works was performed by Off the Cuff in the Exeter Vibraphonic Festival on Friday 20th March 2015 at Exeter Phoenix.

 IF WE COULD SEE THROUGH NEUTRINO EYES

 Scored for a small contemporary ensemble of flute, bass clarinet, percussion, violin and cello, the title, If We Could See Through Neutrino Eyes is taken from something said by a particle physicist during a discussion of neutrinos in an episode of Melvyn Bragg’s In Our Time on Radio 4.
 The musical material was originally generated as a series of isorhythms for the flute, violin, cello and temple blocks which collide, combine, duplicate and decay.
 These are set against, interact with and at times overwhelm the bass clarinet melody.
 The piece is periodically broken by moments of peace in the form of sustained chords.
 This version is generated in Sibelius software.
-If you play with or represent a contemporary music group that would be interested in performing this piece or you would like to talk to me about a commision for your group do contact me.
 If We Could See Through Neutrino Eyes was played by Kokoro, contemporary music ensemble of the Bournemouth Symphony Orchestra at a workshop led by James MacMillan and Mark Forkgen on Saturday 2nd March 2013 at The Lighthouse, Poole as part of the B.S.O.’s South West Composers Day.

 Scored for flute, bass clarinet, soprano saxophone, flugelhorn, cello and double bass, Garzonic is inspired by the chromatic, triadic approach to jazz improvisation of legendary U.S. saxophonist George Garzone.